 Although puppy tail wags and kitten kisses are a given, there are many more rewards to volunteering.

-Wayside Waifs is committed to edcuation and encourages continued education for volunteers.
-An average of 10-15 different learning opportunities are offered each year.
+Wayside Waifs is committed to learning and encourages continued education for volunteers and staff.
+An average of 15-20 different learning opportunities are offered each year.
 Listed below are some examples of classes offered regularly at the shelter.
 Only staff and volunteers are able to participate in these classes, as they are not open to the public.

 Cat Behavior is a 2 hour training to teach volunteers and staff how to read cat behavior, body language and signals.
-You'll learn how to appropriately interact with unfamiliar cats, thus reducing stress and anxiety, and increasing adoptability for long term and stressed cats.
-This class is available after you have taken the Cat 1 training and is strongly encouraged.
+You'll learn how to appropriately interact with unfamiliar cats, thus reducing stress, anxiety and increasing adoptability for long term and stressed cats.
+This class is available after you have taken the Cat 101 training and is strongly encouraged.

-The Wayside Way is a 1.5 hour training class for staff and volunteers to ensure that we are consistent in the way we communicate with our animals and our adopters.
-This class provides an overview of Wayside's training philosophy, basic training techniques, and how to interact with a shelter dog.
+Dog Behavior is a one and a half hour training class for staff and volunteers to ensure that we are consistent in teh way we communicate with our animals and our adopters.
+This class provides an overview of: Wayside's training philosophy, basic training techniques and how to interact with a shelter dog.
 We will also discuss Wayside's commitment to shelter enrichment and the power of play.

-Shy and Fearful training is the first half of the Behavior Modification training.
-This 1 hour class reviews shy and fearful canine body language, how to properly interact with shy and fearful dogs, stress escalation, slow and low training, confidence building exercises and great enrichment ideas for shy and fearful dogs.
+This class focuses on working with dogs who are fearful, shut down, or under socialized.
+You will learn: shy and fearful canine body language, how to properly interact with a shy and fearful dog, stress escalation, slow and low training, confidence building exercises and enrichment.